Realizable Learning is All You Need: Uniform Stability

 \begin{theorem} Let $(\dist,X,H)$ be a realizably learnable class with sample complexity $n(\varepsilon,\delta)$.
 Then there exists an $\alpha$-uniformly stable, $\alpha$-semi private algorithm that agnostically learns $(\dist,X,H)$ in only

 unlabeled samples, and

 labeled samples. \end{theorem} \begin{proof} The proof boils down to a standard subsampling trick first noted by \cite{shalev2010learnability}.
 Instead of drawing our standard unlabeled sample of size $n(\varepsilon/2,\delta/2)$, we draw a sample of size $\frac{n(\varepsilon/2,\delta/2)}{2\alpha}$ and run \textsc{LearningToCover} over a random $\alpha/2$ fraction of the sample.
 This ensures that swapping out any individual sample can only effect the result with probability $\alpha/2$.
 Since this subsample is of size $n(\varepsilon/2,\delta/2)$, \textsc{LearningToCover} keeps its standard guarantees and the output $C(S_U)$ has a hypothesis within $\varepsilon/2$ of optimal with probability $1-\delta/2$.
 We can now apply the exponential mechanism with privacy parameter $\alpha/4$, which ensures the algorithm is $\alpha/2$-uniformly stable with respect to the labeled sample as well.
 The sample complexity bounds come from standard analysis of the exponential mechanism and the size of $C(S_U)$.
 Semi-privacy comes for free due to our use of the exponential mechanism. \end{proof} As in previous sections, \Cref{thm:stable} can be extended to any of the generic property generalization results in the main body, including for instance $c$-approximate pseudometric loss, malicious noise, and robustness to covariate shift.
+In the VC setting, the complexity essentially matches the best known bounds in the literature, which are given by a similar reduction using uniform convergence \cite{dagan2020pac}.